RafaelDiazAnguita/AI-Tic-Tac-Toe/README.md

 # AI Tic Tac Toe

-A CLI Tic-Tac-Toe game build with a Min-Max Algorithm.
+A CLI Tic-Tac-Toe game built with a Min-Max Algorithm.

 ## Installation